 Over to you…

-We’ll meet in the next chapter to organise your findings by priority and prepare a neat little cost benefit analysis on the strategy recommendations.
+We’ll meet in the next chapter to organize your findings by priority and prepare a neat little cost-benefit analysis of the strategy recommendations.

 Chapter 7: Cost benefit analysis